zequintino/Born2beRoot/README.md

 	* **THIS ONE DOES NOT APPLY TO THE ROOT PASSWORD**: Password must have at least 7 characters that are not part of the former (**root**) password.
 4. Besides the root user, create a user with your login as username.
 5. Install and configure **sudo** following strict rules.
 6. Create two new groups: **user42** and **sudo**.
-The user you created at step 5 must be included in these two new groups.
-Later, you have to be able to create a user and add it to a group. **sudo **group has to comply with the following requirements:
+The user you created at step 4 must be included in these two new groups.
+Later, you have to be able to create a user and add it to a group. **sudo** group has to comply with the following requirements:
 	* Auth using **sudo** has to be limited to 3 attempts in case of incorrect password.
 	* A custom message has to be displayed if there’s an error due to the wrong password when using **sudo**.
 	* Each action using **sudo** has to be archived, both inputs and outputs.
 The **log file** has to be saved in the `/var/log/sudo` folder.